Jurassic001/AVR-2024/VMC/README.md

 ### Updating AVR Software
 If you made changes to the AVR software, you can update the container using the following steps: <br/>
 1. Use `git pull` while in the AVR-2024 repository root to download the changes from GitHub
 2. Re-run the `./setup.py` script.
-This will automatically build and run the software modules
+This will automatically build the software modules.
+Once this script finishes you can (optionally) reboot your Jetson
-3. When prompted, input `y` to reboot the Jetson
+3. Use `./start.py run -a` (documentation below) to run the AVR software
 <!-- Here is the official AVR documentation on updating your software.
 I've modified the ./setup.py command to build/run all modules instead of just the "normal" modules.
 I might modify it again in the future so you can select what modules you want to build/run, similar to the way that the start.py command works.

 If you ever need to update the AVR software, run: